connectivecpp/chops-net-ip/README.md

 - Has been tested with Martin Moene's `ring_span` library for the internal container (see References Section below).
 A `ring_span` is traditionally known as a "ring buffer".
 This implies that the Wait Queue can be used in environments where dynamic memory management (heap) is not allowed or is problematic.
 In particular, no heap memory is directly allocated within the Wait Queue.

 - Does not throw or catch exceptions anywhere in its code base.
+Elements passed through the queue may throw exceptions, and must be handled at an application level.

 The implementation is adapted from the book Concurrency in Action, Practical Multithreading, by Anthony Williams (see References Section below).